jspark311/ChatterBox/README.md

 # ChatterBox
 A demo of the Audeme MOVI shield driver re-write on top of ESP-IDF and CppPotpourri.

+This hardware is no longer being made.
+So this commit will likely be the final update.

 ----------------------

 ## ESP32 support